Executive Summary

 Timeline

-- 0–6 months: Research and planning
+- 0–6 months: Research and concept design

-- 6–18 months: System development and design
+- 6–18 months: System development

-- 18–36 months: Testing and integration
+- 18–36 months: Testing and optimization

 - 36–48 months: Evaluation and scaling